khulnasoft/AiKit/docs/overview/contributing/building_the_docs.rst

 .. code-block:: bash

     cd doc-builder
-    ./make_docs_without_docker.sh <ivy directory>
+    ./make_docs_without_docker.sh <aikit directory>

-The script will install the required dependencies for `sphinx <https://www.sphinx-doc.org>`_ which is used to build the docs, as well as dependencies required by Ivy.
-Then it will build the docs for Ivy and store it in ``docs/build``.
+The script will install the required dependencies for `sphinx <https://www.sphinx-doc.org>`_ which is used to build the docs, as well as dependencies required by Aikit.
+Then it will build the docs for Aikit and store it in ``docs/build``.